Oscar Health Insurance Review (2026)

 UNDERSTANDING HEALTH INSURANCE METAL LEVELS

 Health insurance metal tiers show how costs are split between monthly premiums and out-of-pocket expenses.
 Bronze plans have the lowest monthly premiums but higher costs when you need care.
-Gold plans sit on the opposite end, with higher premiums but lower copays and deductibles at appointments.
+Gold plans are at the other end, with higher premiums but lower copays and deductibles for appointments.
 Silver plans fall in between, balancing monthly costs and out-of-pocket spending.
-They’re also the only tier that qualifies for income-based cost-sharing reductions.
+They’re the only tier that qualifies for income-based cost-sharing reductions.

 Where is Oscar Health Insurance Available?

-Oscar operates in 20 states with a total of 301 plans, though plan availability varies by location.
-Texas has the widest range of options, with HMO, EPO, and PPO plans, while Ohio has the highest number of individual plans, featuring 32 HMO options.
-Because most states only have one network type, your plan choices will depend heavily on where you live.
-Be sure to confirm Oscar’s availability in your area before comparing coverage features and costs.
+Oscar operates in 20 states with 301 total plans, though what's available depends on where you live.
+Texas has the widest selection (HMO, EPO and PPO plans) while Ohio has the most individual plan options, with 32 HMO plans.
+Most states only offer one network type, so your choices are largely shaped by your location.
+Check Oscar's availability in your area before comparing coverage and costs.

 Alabama